-The recent decision of the European Court of Justice to condemn Germany for too high levels of air pollution has put the spotlight back on the European Union’s legal action on environmental justice.
+The recent decision of the European Court of Justice to condemn Germany for excessive levels of air pollution has put the spotlight back on the European Union’s legal action on environmental justice.
 But exactly what dimensions are we talking about for these legal proceedings?

 Beginning in 1996, the European Union has had a series of air quality directives which dictated the appropriate limits for air pollution.
 These ultimately culminated in the 2008/50/EC Directive on Ambient Air Quality and Cleaner Air for Europe, the standard by which all 27 EU member states are meant to follow.
 Unfortunately, the majority of countries have failed to comply and have thus been brought to court for their inaction in improving air quality.
 Below is a list of countries that have gotten in trouble with the European Commission so far, but it is by no means complete.
 Some countries, such as Austria, the Czech Republic, Latvia, Luxembourg, Portugal, Slovenia, and Sweden also have had infringement cases against them, but there aren’t enough details of note to be included in this article.